-The Trust's independent registered public accountants have issued an audit report on management's assessment of the Trust's internal control over financial reporting.
+The Trust's independent registered public accountants have issued an audit report on the Trust's internal control over financial reporting.
 This audit report appears on page F-1 of this Report.

 (d) Changes in Internal Control over Financial Reporting.